Stanbic Bank Uganda Limited: Governance

-The chairman of the board is Japheth Katto.
-Anne Juuko is the managing director.
+As of March 2025, the chairman of the board is Damoni Kitabire.
+The Chief Executive Officer is Kenneth Mumba Kalifungwa.

 Branch network

-As of December 2017, SBU had a branch network of nearly 70 branches and 10 customers service points in all four regions of the country.
+As of December 2023, SBU had a branch network of nearly 81 branches and 10 customers service points in all four regions of the country.
 Its network was the largest of all commercial banks in Uganda.
-At that time, it maintained 173 networked automated teller machines.
+At that time, it maintained 178 networked automated teller machines.
 Listed below were some of the branches of the bank: